 As I’m sure you are aware, several weeks ago Governor Evers released his biennial budget.
 The analysis began and several outlets have noted Line 18 of the Transportation section of the budget was aimed at passenger rail.

-I’m certain some of these funds are for the Hiawatha, but not all.
-I believe the intent for some of that money should go towards the TCMC train, but something short-circuited along the way to the Governor.
+I’m certain most of these funds are for the Hiawatha, but not all.
+I believe the intent for some of this money should go towards the TCMC train.

 WisARP PR mar15 TCMC budget correction